pág. 8796

 their stories, considering characters, setting, conflict, and resolution.

-for dialogues, and short captions
+Speech bubbles were used for dialogues, and short captions

 described each scene.
 To generate new stories, students used a tool